 In 1923, Russell Stover Candies made its first chocolate candy in Denver.

-In 1929, construction began on Denver Municipal Airport, later renamed Stapleton International Airport, amid heavy criticism.
+In 1929, construction of Denver Municipal Airport began, later renamed Stapleton International Airport.

 Since 1933, Colorado's 1st congressional district has been in Democratic hands for all but two terms.

-On October 31, 1937, Continental Airlines, now United Airlines, moved its headquarters to Stapleton Airport in Denver, Colorado.
+On October 31, 1937, Continental Airlines, which is now United Airlines, moved its headquarters to Stapleton Airport in Denver from El Paso, Texas.

 Denver's relationship with Brest, France, began in 1948, making it the second-oldest sister city in the United States.